dlueth/qoopido.demand/README.md

 - basic support for loading require.js modules via a loadable adapter module
 - support for "patterns" which are mostly equivalent to require.js "paths"
 - success handlers get passed all resolved, error handlers receive all rejected modules
-- JavaScript handler converts the relative URL of sourcemaps to correct absolute ones
 - CSS handler converts all relative paths to absolute ones